-The Richmond Fire Department is one of the oldest chartered fire departments in Michigan.
+The Richmond Volunteer Fire Department is one of the oldest chartered fire departments in Michigan.
 Every member is dedicated to help save lives and property, both residential and commercial.
 We provide the city and contracted townships the most current trained personnel and equipment available.

 Fire Prevention Week